OpMonTeam/OpMon/README.md

 # Welcome to Project OpMon Lazuli!

 OpMon is a Pokémon-inspired game project imagined in 2012 and started in september 2016.
 Quite a long and unstable development since we were beginners at the time: we started in high school, and now we’re in university.
-The project has be restarted multiple times, but we decided it’s time to finish it once and for all so we switched from C++ to Godot: this was the final reboot.
+The project has been restarted multiple times, but we decided it’s time to finish it once and for all so we switched from C++ to Godot: this was the final reboot.

 ## Contributing